Godsspec/3MTT-Capstone-Project_Doc./README.md

 The project transformed raw e-commerce return data into a structured analytical solution using Microsoft Excel and Power BI.
 Excel was used for data preparation, validation, Pivot Table analysis, and exploratory analysis, while Power BI was used for data modeling, DAX calculations, interactive visualization, and dashboard development.

-The final dashboard provides stakeholders with an interactive way to onitor return volumes, refund costs, processing efficiency, return status, refund methods, and product-category performance.
+The final dashboard provides stakeholders with an interactive way to monitor return volumes, refund costs, processing efficiency, return status, refund methods, and product-category performance.